 - Lease the properties to the local authority or approved housing body within two years of buying them

 - Lease the properties for at least ten years

 If you are buying your home under the local authority tenant purchase scheme, a maximum amount of €100 is charged in stamp duty.

 There is no stamp duty payable on certain transfers between spouses, civil partners and cohabitants – see above.

 If you paid VAT on your house, you only have to pay stamp duty on the base price of the house – before the VAT was added.
 So, for example, if you paid €454,000 (including VAT) for your new house, this is made up of the base price of €400,000 plus 13.5% VAT (€54,000) and you only pay stamp duty on the base price of €400,000.
 Read more in our document on Value Added Tax.

 A single rate of 7.5% applies to all non-residential property.
 Before October 2019, this rate was 6%.

 Stamp duty (paid by the lessee) charged on the premium component of a lease of non-residential property is also 7.5%.
 There is no change in the rate of stamp duty on the rent component of a lease.

 The Stamp Duty Residential Development Refund Scheme allows for a refund on a portion of the stamp duty you paid for non-residential land, if you then develop the land for residential use.
-The Scheme was due to end on 31 December 2022.
-But, in Budget 2023, it was extended to the end of 2025.
+The Scheme is due to end on 31 December 2025.

 The refund you can claim depends on what rate of stamp duty you paid.
 To get the refund you must: